-Caddo Park at Lavon Lake: The US Army Corps of Engineers (USACE) opened Caddo Park in 1975 as part of a pilot program to provide wheelchair-accessible parks along USACE lakes.
+In past correspondence with your agency in February 2023, TxDOT determined, and your office concurred, that the Caddo Park at Lavon Lake is eligible for the National Register of Historic Places.
+The US Army Corps of Engineers (USACE) opened Caddo Park in 1975 as part of a pilot program to provide wheelchair-accessible parks along USACE lakes.
 Caddo Park was one of two parks in Texas in the pilot program and may have been one of the first public parks designed for wheelchair accessibility.
 The park includes accessible paths, parking lots, bathrooms, picnic tables, fishing areas, and a boat ramp.
 Caddo Park at Lavon Lake is eligible at the state level of significance under Criterion A for Entertainment/Recreation and Criterion C for Design as recognition for its significance in promoting public accessibility.
 Only a portion of the park is wheelchair-accessible, and the historic property's boundaries encompass that portion, not the entire boundaries of Caddo Park.